Up to 60% off sofas & mattresses — limited‑time deals.

 Which model worked best for laptop work without wrecking posture?

-The 77.2" linen sofa was the most consistent for upright sitting.
-I slid forward less and needed fewer pillow adjustments to keep my lower back comfortable.
+The 77.2-inch linen sofa was the most consistent for upright sitting.
+It kept my hips in a better position and asked for fewer pillow adjustments over time.

 Is the 57" sleeper a good everyday primary sofa?